 Functional assessment.
 Report whether breathing gets in the way of your daily activities.

 Your provider will examine you.
 He or she will check your heart and lungs with a stethoscope.
 The focus will be on your airways, including your nose and throat.

 Pulmonary function tests measure the flow of air into and out of your lungs.
 They also check how much air your lungs can hold.
 The most common pulmonary function test is spirometry.
 This measures how fast and how much air you can blow out (exhale).
 This test is important to help diagnose COPD.

 Pulse oximetry shows how much oxygen is in your blood (oxygen saturation).
 This may be done at rest.
 It may also be done during and after exercise.

 Arterial blood gas tests measure levels of oxygen and carbon dioxide in your blood.

 Chest X-rays show the size and shape of your lungs.
 They can also show certain problems in the lungs.

-CT (computed tomography) scans provide detailed images of the lungs.
+CT scans show detailed images of the lungs.

 © 2000-2017 The StayWell Company, LLC.
 780 Township Line Road, Yardley, PA 19067.
 All rights reserved.
 This information is not intended as a substitute for professional medical care.
 Always follow your healthcare professional's instructions.